 What is Widevine L1 Certification?

 One of the certifications is for DRM (Digital Right Management).
-Streaming services like Netflix, Hulu, Amazon Prime Video and many others use Google’s Widevine DRM platform to make sure the devices are secure from piracy.
+Streaming services like Netflix, Hulu, Amazon Prime Video, and many others use Google’s Widevine DRM platform to secure the devices from piracy.

 How Does Widevine Work?

-The most exciting thing is that Widevine doesn’t charge a single penny as license fee for its certification.
+The most exciting thing is that Widevine doesn’t charge a single penny as a license fee for its certification.
 Still, it is unpredictable why manufacturers don’t implement this in their smartphones.